nwstephens/torch-workshop/README.md

 docker run --gpus=all -d -t -e PASSWORD=rstudio -p 8787:8787 --name rstudio rocker/rstudio
 ```

 4. Open RStudio Server from your browser by opening `http://<your.ip.address>:8787/`.
 Make sure port 8787 is open.
-Your username is `rstudio` and your password is `rstudio`.
+Your username is `rstudio` and your password is `rstudio`
-5. Configure RStudio Server to download package binaries from the Posit Package Manager
+5. Configure RStudio Server to download package binaries from the [Posit Package Manager](https://packagemanager.rstudio.com/client/#/)

 ```
 # For Red Hat 8 use: